sigsep/open-unmix-paper-joss/paper.md

 # Open-Unmix

-Today, a lot of new research in signal processing comes from applying machine learning to specific tasks such as music separation.
+We propose to close this gap with _Open-Unmix_ which applies machine learning to the specific tasks of as music separation.
 With the rise of simple to use machine learning frameworks such as _Keras_, _Tensorflow_, _Pytorch_ or _NNabla_, the technical challenge of developing a music separation system appears to be very low at first sight.
 However, the lack of domain knowledge about the specifics of music signals often results in weak performance where issues are difficult to track using learning-based algorithms.
 We, therefore, designed _Open-Unmix_ to address these issues by relying on procedures that were verified by the community or proven to be working well by literature.